 1. Pour water in a large bowl.
 Stir salt into the water until dissolved to make a brine.
 This will happen over time anyway.

 2. Put the garlic cloves and herbs (optional) into a quart-sized jar (fill 75% of the jar with cloves) and cover with your brine.

 3. Keep your garlic away from air exposure by using an airlock or gasket jar or other method.
-Have your jar sit and ferment at room temperature for 4-6 weeks out of direct sunlight, and be sure to keep the cloves under the brine—that is key.
+Have your jar sit and ferment at room temperature for four to six weeks out of direct sunlight.
+Be sure to keep the cloves under the brine—that is key.
 If the level of brine reduces, add more to your jar.

 3/4 cup organic, grass-fed butter